Skip to main content

 openclaw --version # confirm the new version

-openclaw doctor # check for config migrations and channel health
+openclaw doctor # config migrations and channel health

 openclaw gateway restart # apply the new binary